 Alzheimer’s disease progresses in stages.
 In stage 1, there are no symptoms, but imaging scans may show brain changes.
-By stage 5, the impact on a person’s mental and physical health will be severe.
+By stage 5, the effect on a person’s mental and physical health can be severe.

 Alzheimer’s disease is the most common form of dementia.
 It affects over 6 million people in the United States.